 General English provides students with the opportunity to strengthen their skills in preparation for VCE English.
-Students will develop an understanding of characterisation, analytical skills, communication skills and writing skills.
-Students will have the opportunity to read and explore a selected novel of their own choosing, as well as a selection of short stories and a film.
+Students will develop analytical, communication and writing skills.
+Students will have the opportunity to read and explore a selected novel of their own choosing, as well as a selection of short texts and a film.
 The primary focus will be on vocabulary, text structures, language features and ideas.